dlt-hub/dlt/docs/website/docs/walkthroughs/add-a-pipeline.md

 ## 2. Adding credentials

-For adding them locally or on your orchestrator, please see the following guide [credentials](../customization/credentials)
+For adding them locally or on your orchestrator, please see the following guide [credentials](../general-usage/credentials).

-For getting the destination credentials, please see the [guide](../destinations.md).

 ## 3. Customize or write a pipeline script